etychon/eCVD-Templates/README.md

 This repository contains eCVD templates for Cisco IoT Operations Dashboard (IoT OD).
 These templates are based on user feedback and testing performed by the Cisco Validated Design (CVD) team, and are meant to used with Cisco IoT OD.

+[Cisco IoT Operations Dashboard](https://developer.cisco.com/docs/iotod/) is a device management platform to manage Cisco industrial network devices such as IR1101, IR829, IR809, and IR807.
+Devices are onboarded using [Cisco Plug and Play Connect](https://www.cisco.com/c/en/us/buy/smart-accounts/plug-play-connect.html).

 # How it works

-IoT OC will present the user with a graphical configuration template that is build based on `userPropertyTypes.xml`.
+IoT OD will present the user with a graphical configuration template that is build based on `userPropertyTypes.xml`.
 Based on user input and preference, a data model is fed to the appropriate template that will generate an IOS configuration file.

 ![flow.png](images/flow.png)